Right about the time I was finishing The Great Smog of India, I also read headlines such as:

 Delhi gasps for air, AQI recorded at 423.

 Siddharth Singh’s The Great Smog of India (after The Great Smog of London of 1952, which also featured on Netflix’s The Crown) talks about the declining quality of air and the rising air pollution in our country, particularly particulate matter, in India, treating Delhi and others states in the North as ground zero.
-In a nutshell, it paints the story about how our post-independent economic and political needs and decisions influenced the way government, industry, farmers and several other factions of society treated the air around them and how we, which is mostly Delhi, came to this juncture.
+In a nutshell, it paints the story of how our post-independent economic and political needs and decisions influenced the way government, industry, farmers and several other factions of society treated the air around them and how we, which is mostly Delhi, came to this juncture.

 Singh writes at the beginning of the book that he is “not an environmentalist – at least not in the functional sense of the word…what I certainly am is curious.
 I have spent a good part of the past eight years observing and working on energy, the economy, mobility, and climate policies“.